 There are 42 penguins in the Zoo's flock, many hatched right here at the Zoo.
 They squabble, are very territorial and live with a lot of drama.
 Each penguin has its own personality; some are leaders, some followers, some aggressive and some docile.
 Both parents are involved in taking care of the young and they are excellent parents.

 Status in the Wild

 International Union for Conservation of Nature (IUCN) Red List status: Endangered.
-The greatest threats facing African black-footed penguins are oil spills, leaking tankers and over-fishing of the environment.
-The Seneca Park Zoo is one of the top breeding colonies in the country and participates in the Species Survival Plan for the African black-footed penguin.
+The greatest threats facing African black-footed penguins are oil spills, leaking tankers and over-fishing.
+The Zoo has been making solid contributions to populations in

 Coastal areas and seas off the southern tip of Africa, including islands.

 The African black-footed penguin feeds only at sea, eating crustaceans, fish and squid.

 An organization called SANCCOB was established in 1968.
 To date, they have treated more than

 85 000 seabirds.
 Learn more about this organization by clicking here.